Menu

 📍 kien giang

-Hòn Thơm Cable Car - the world's longest non-stop three-rope cable car crossing 8km of open sea from Phú Quốc to Hòn Thơm island, with panoramic views of the southern island archipelago.
+Hòn Thơm Cable Car is the world's longest non-stop three-rope cable car - 8km across open sea from Phú Quốc's southern tip to Hòn Thơm island, crossing at up to 174 metres above the water with panoramic views of the southern archipelago, fishing villages, and on clear days the sea floor visible below.

 Hon Yen Island